-Store the botanical infused oils in a cool dark place and use in salves and other skin care products within a few months for best quality.
+Store the botanical infused oils in a cool dark place and use in salves and other skincare products within a few months for the best quality.
 If you have brown or blue bottles to protect from light, that’s great.
 Storing in the refrigerator will keep the oils from going rancid.

 Using Herb Infused Oils